-Several case studies could be provided from which the member could select.
-New case studies would be generated each year by the Education/Continuing Education subcommittees.
+Several case studies are provided from which the member selects the required number to complete.
+New case studies are normally developed and added each year.

-Case studies would be primarily actuarial in nature, to ensure some links to the profession for those working in unrelated fields.
+Case studies are primarily actuarial in nature, to ensure some links to the profession for those working in unrelated fields.